Symmetric Triangle Quadrature Rules for Arbitrary Functions: Numerical Example: Singular Functions Appearing in Electromagnetic Simulations

-for $i\in\mathbb{N}^+$~\cite{freno_ieee}.
-For both dimensions, the function sequences are constructed by placing each singularity after the polynomial with the degree that matches the power of $x$ in the singularity.
-The one- and two-dimensional function sequences are reported in Tables~\ref{tab:function_sequence_1d} and~\ref{tab:function_groups}, respectively.
+For both characterizations, the function sequences are constructed by placing each singular function after the polynomial with the degree that matches the power of $x$ in the singular function.
+The function sequences containing the one- and two-dimensional characterizations of the singularities are reported in Tables~\ref{tab:function_sequence_approach_1_1d} and~\ref{tab:function_sequence_approach_1_2d}, respectively.
+The resulting function sequence is $\mathbf{f}(x,y)=\mathbf{f}_{\ngroup}(x,y)=\{\mathbf{f}^0(x,y),\hdots,\mathbf{f}^\ngroup(x,y)\}$, and the size of the sequence is $\nfunc$.

+For these functions, we map $x\to \alpha$ and $y\to \beta$, where $\alpha$ and $\beta$ are the barycentric coordinates of a triangle.
+Because the rules are geometrically symmetric, these quadrature rules are able to account for the singularities at each edge and vertex.

-Using Approach 1 from Section~\ref{sec:moderate}, for each $\npoints$, we attempt to increase $\ngroup$.
-The final values of $\ngroup$ are listed in Table~\ref{tab:function_groups_integrated}, which provides a comparison with the initial $\ngroup$, as well as a comparison with the maximum polynomial degree $\maxpoly$ from the polynomial rules.
+Using Approach 1 from Section~\ref{sec:moderate}, for each $\npoints$, we attempt to increase $\ngroup$ for both function sequences.
+The final values of $\ngroup$ are listed in Tables~\ref{tab:final_ngroup_1d} and \ref{tab:final_ngroup_2d}, which provide a comparison with the initial $\ngroup$, as well as a comparison with the maximum polynomial degree $\maxpoly$ from the polynomial rules.

+For example, as indicated in Table~\ref{tab:polynomial_degrees}, for $\npoints=16$, the polynomial rules can integrate up to $\ngroup=8$, which accounts for polynomials up to $\maxpoly=8$.
+For the function sequence listed in Table~\ref{tab:function_sequence_approach_1_2d}, we initially attempt to integrate up to $\ngroup=8$, which contains polynomials up to $\maxpoly=4$ and $\nsing=4$ singularities.
+These details are listed under the `Initial' block column of Table~\ref{tab:final_ngroup_2d}.
+We are successfully able to integrate the function sequence associated with $\ngroup=8$; we are also able to successfully integrate the function sequences associated with $\ngroup=9$ and $\ngroup=10$.
+The function sequence associated with $\ngroup=10$ includes polynomials up to $\maxpoly=5$ and $\nsing=5$ singularities.
+These details are listed under the `Final' block column of Table~\ref{tab:final_ngroup_2d}.

 When, for a given $\npoints$, the final $\ngroup$ is not greater than that from a lower $\npoints$, the higher $\npoints$ is eliminated.
-For example, for $\npoints=13$, $\ngroup$ does not increase; however, for $\npoints=12$, $\ngroup$ is increased by one, matching the final $\ngroup$ for $\npoints=13$.
+For example, in Tables~\ref{tab:final_ngroup_1d} and \ref{tab:final_ngroup_2d}, for $\npoints=13$, $\ngroup$ does not increase; however, for $\npoints=12$, $\ngroup$ is increased by one, matching the final $\ngroup$ for $\npoints=13$.
 Therefore, we eliminate $\npoints=13$.
-Diagrams of the points computed using Approach 1 are shown in Figures~\ref{fig:points_1a} and~\ref{fig:points_1b}.
+Diagrams of the points computed using Approach 1 are shown in Figure~\ref{fig:points_1_1d} using the one-dimensional characterization of the singularities and in Figure~\ref{fig:points_1_2d} using the two-dimensional characterization of the singularities.